Why does the National Student Survey matter?

 The NSS also matters because we use the results to help future students make informed decisions about what and where to study.

-Each year the results are published on Unistats, a website which provides official data to help those applying for higher education courses decide what and where to study.
+The results are published on Discover Uni, a website which provides official data to help those applying for higher education courses decide what and where to study.

 Describe your experience of using this website